 Measuring Rectangular or Square Shaped Bottles

-It is recommended that you subtract about 1/8th of an inch for both.
-This will ensure that the label fits properly within the given space during application.
+- It’s recommended that you subtract about 1/8th of an inch from the width and height measurements to better ensure the label fits properly within the surface area when applied.

 Measuring Tapered and Uniquely Shaped Bottles

 Containers that have a taper or unique contours can be difficult to measure.
-To determine if your bottle is tapered, simply take a straight-edge, such as an index card or ruler, and place it alongside the surface from top to bottom.
+To determine if your bottle is tapered, simply take a straight-edge, such as an index card or ruler, and place it alongside the container’s edge.
 If you can see even a small gap between the straight edge and the container, the bottle is tapered.

-Tapered bottles require more advanced tools of measuring, and we recommend you send it to our customer service department to guarantee an accurately sized label.
+Tapered bottles can require more advanced tools of measuring – we recommend sending a sample bottle to our customer service department to guarantee an accurately sized label.
 Check out our video on labeling tapered containers to learn more!

-Since the shrink sleeves are not adhered, but literally shrunken to the container using heat, we must test the film material using our in-house steam tunnel with a grid sleeve test.
+Since shrink sleeves aren’t applied like other types labels (they’re shrunken to the container using heat), we must test the film material using our in-house steam tunnel with a grid sleeve test.
 Please ask our customer service department for measuring and grid-testing.